-I decided to turn to PVC pipe.
-I wasn’t sure how well it would hold up, plus there was the possibility that it might look really cheap.
-But, considering how inexpensive it is, I had to try it.
+After some research, I decided to use PVC pipe.
+I was concerned with how well it would hold up over time, but considering how inexpensive it is, I had to try it.

 I have two windows in my master bedroom.
 My headboard sits in front of one.
-Knowing I’d want to go slightly wider than the headboard for that rod, it ended up being 76” long.
-The other curtain was for a 36” window, and I wanted it 42” wide.
+To make this window appear larger, I wanted the industrial curtain rod to be slightly wider than the headboard.
+It ended up being 76” long, while the other curtain was for a 36” window, and I made it 42” wide.

 - 4 – 90 degree PVC elbows, 3/4″ diameter